Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/E204-ObjectStorage.md

             ```

             This should not surprise you, as you are not a member of the `462000265` project and are not using
-            access credentials for that project in this exercise, but for `465001603` training project.
+            access credentials for that project in this exercise, but for `465002764` training project.

-            Note that in the first command we did list an object whose name suggests that it is a private object.
+            Note that in the first command we did list an object whose name suggests that it is a public object.

         -   With `rclone`:

             ```
-            rclone ls lumi-465001603-private:"462000265:intro-training.public"
+            rclone ls lumi-465002764-private:"462000265:intro-training.public"
             ```

             returns something along the lines of